imp1sh/gosix.net/database/websites/social/www.facebook.com.md

 title: www.facebook.com
 description: www.facebook.com Website IPv6 compatibility
 published: true
-date: 2024-02-02T14:42:00
+date: 2024-02-04T17:27:29
 tags: website, rank1
 editor: markdown
 ---

 # www.facebook.com Website IPv6 compatibility

 > The results shown here are accumulated by automation.
-If you're convinced the shown data is wrong, please [contact the administrators](/howto/chat).
+If you're convinced the displayed data is wrong, please [contact the administrators](/howto/chat).
 {.is-info}

 Facebook by Meta Platforms is a social networking site that allows users to connect and share with family and friends online, featuring profiles, news feeds, and various media sharing capabilities.